K-arl-c/ts-game/README.md

 [x]change name of header to match the current category [x]keep input and submit / skip buttons same size
-[ ]make more responsive for smaller screen size
-[ ]write instructions for start screen
+[ ]make more responsive for smaller screen size [x]write instructions for start screen using overlay

 Make score etc stack over eachother